 Before you implement your new CRM and integrate it into your business, make sure your employees understand the software, its functions, and why it’s suitable for their specific everyday tasks.
 The best option is to bring in a CRM specialist and give personalized training sessions to all employees regularly working with the new CRM.

 1-on-1 training should be prioritized, as it allows the employee to ask questions without outside social influence or pressure.
-Your new CRM will not work as well as advertised until your employees are fluent, knowledgable, and well-versed in all things CRM.
+Your new CRM will not work as well as advertised until your employees are fluent, knowledgeable, and well-versed in all things CRM.
 This takes time; CRM software is often complex.

 3. Constantly ask for feedback from your team